All Episodes

 Researchers on a three-week mission to the remote French frigate shoals in the northwestern Hawaiian Islands discovered 100 species never seen in the area before, including many that may be entirely new to science.

-said Joel Martin, a zoologist for the Natural History Museum of Los Angeles County.
+There were lots of organisms that people were saying, wow, what's that? said Joel Martin, a zoologist for the Natural History Museum of Los Angeles County.

-Researchers returned from the voyage on Sunday with at least 1,000 species of invertebrates, including worms, crabs, and sea stars, about 160 unique species of seaweed were also found.
+Researchers returned from the voyage on Sunday with at least 1,000 species of invertebrates, including worms, crabs, and sea stars.

-Among the discoveries are multicolored worms, a bright purple foot-long sea star, and a hermit crab that dons a sea anemone, and sports shiny golden claws.
+Among the discoveries are multicolored worms, a bright purple foot-long sea star, and a hermit crab that dons a sea anemone and sports shiny golden claws.

-It was a very successful expedition by almost any criterion.
+Yeah, it was a very successful expedition by almost any criterion.

 The discovery has really only just begun.

-Um somebody climbed a cliff up there with a helicopter.
+Somebody climbed a cliff up there with a helicopter.

-Uh somebody discovered a bird that they had never seen before someplace.
+Somebody discovered a bird that they had never seen before someplace.

-Uh there have been four of these, which takes me to the next story.
+There have been four of these, which takes me to the next story.

 Clam bakes, crab cakes, swordfish steaks, even humble fish sticks could be little more than a fond memory in a few decades.